-Figure 6 Lowest elevation subaerially exposed for a continuous 1-, 2-, 3- or 3.5-hour period per day during 2021 and elevations of BIOL-L14 and BIOL-L13. (a) Example of daily water level measured in a mixed semi-diurnal tidal regime.
+Figure 6 Lowest elevation subaerially exposed for a continuous 1-, 2-, 3- or 3.5-hour period per day during 2021 and estimated HLS of BIOL-L14 and BIOL-L13. (a) Example of daily water level measured in a mixed semi-diurnal tidal regime.
 Lowest elevation continuously exposed for a 1, 2-, 3-, or 3.5-hour period highlighted using coloured lines. (b) The low-tide period of the data shown in panel (a). (c) Daily lowest elevation above chart datum exposed for a one-hour time interval during the year 2021.
 Filled circles denote low tides that occurred entirely between sunrise and sunset, while hollow circles represent exposure that occurred partially or wholly before sunrise or after sunset.
 HLS: highest level of survival for the most recent diedown. (d,e,f) As for panel (c) but showing the lowest elevation that was exposed for 2, 3 or 3.5 hours, respectively.
 ACD: Admiralty Chart Datum.

-Figure 7 Lowest elevation on the Siloso Point reef exposed for continuous (a) 2-, or (b) 3-hour period during 2021.
+Figure 7 Lowest elevation on the Siloso Point reef exposed for continuous (a) 2-, or (b) 3-hour period during 2021 and extrapolated HLG of Siloso Point microatolls.
 Hollow symbols indicate that at least part of the daily exposure occurred before sunrise or after sunset.
 The grey shaded area represents a data gap in the tide-gauge record.
-HLG (highest level of growth) vertical lines show the full range (minimum to maximum) of living rim elevations measured on the day.
-HLG is extrapolated to 29^{th} May 2021.
+HLG (highest level of growth) vertical lines show the full range (minimum to maximum) of living rim elevations measured using the total station on that survey day.
+HLG is extrapolated to 29th May 2021.
 SHD: Singapore Height Datum.